-The Black TV & Film Collective is a non-profit organization with the mission to create opportunities for artists of color to achieve their long-term career goals within the television, film & digital entertainment industries.
+The Black TV & Film Collective is a 501c3 development and production hub with a simple mission: to create career advancing opportunities for Black and African Descent artists to achieve financial sustainability within the entertainment industry.

 There is power in numbers and together there is unlimited potential in what we can achieve.

-At the Collective, Huriyyah wears many hats, most of which can be summarized as leading this awesome team and being inspired every day by members.
+Huriyyah is also co-founder of the Black TV & Film Collective, a 1300-member 501c3 dedicated to developing and supporting artists of color.
+At the Collective, Huriyyah wears many hats, most of which can be summarized as leading this awesome team and being inspired every day by our members.

-Kahlil Garner is a Co-founder of the Black TV & Film Collective and New York City filmmaker.
+Kahlil Garner is a Co-founder of the Black TV & Film Collective and serves as Vice-President of the Board.
+He is a New York City filmmaker.
 Kahlil got his start working in post- production and Community Theater in New York and received his MFA in writing and directing from Columbia College Chicago.